daffainfo/ctf-writeup/NahamCon CTF 2023/Star Wars/README.md

 ![review](images/review.png)

 Submit the payload and then wait until you got a pingback.
-And voila, you got an admin cookie
+And voilà, you got an admin cookie

 ![webhook](images/webhook.png)